-RBC Investor Services Trust will provide the Trust with registrar and transfer agency services in respect of the Units from its principal offices in Toronto, Ontario.
+The Custodian provides the Trust with registrar and transfer agency services in respect of the Units from its principal offices in Toronto, Ontario.

+Risk Factors:

-Risk Factors: An investment in Units is subject to certain risk factors, including the following: there is no assurance that the Trust will be able to achieve its investment objectives; return on investment is not guaranteed; illiquidity of Units; risks relating to the Portfolio issuers; risks relating to the valuation of the Portfolio; valuation methodologies involving subjective judgments; no current market for Units; risks relating to recent and future global financial developments; industry concentration risks; concentration risk; real estate risk; infrastructure risk; environmental risk, risks associated with investment in illiquid and private securities; degree of leverage; United States anti-money laundering laws and regulations; series risk; foreign currency risk; currency hedging risk; derivative risk; short selling; securities lending; source of funds; sensitivity to interest rates; redemption risk; reliance on the Manager; conflicts of interest; fluctuations in NAV and NAV per each series of Unit; limited liquidity of units; limited control; loss of investment; effect of fees; risks relating to currency exposure; risks relating to foreign market exposure; cyber security risk; nature of the Units; risks relating to changes in regulation; risk rankings; and tax risks.
-Income Tax Consequences: Provided the Trust makes distributions to Unitholders in each taxation year of its income, including its net realized capital gains, as described under "Certain Canadian Federal Income Tax Considerations - Tax Implications of the Trust's Distribution Policy", the Trust will generally not be liable in such year for non-refundable income tax under Part I of the Tax Act.
-A Unitholder who is resident in Canada for purposes of the Tax Act will generally be required to include, in computing income for a taxation year, the amount of the Trust's net income for the taxation year, including net realized taxable capital gains, paid or payable to the Unitholder in the taxation year.
-The Trust intends to make designations so that the portion of any net realized taxable capital gains of the Trust that are distributed to Unitholders will be treated as taxable capital gains to Unitholders.
-Distributions by the Trust to a Unitholder in excess of the Unitholder's share of the Trust's net realized capital gains and other net income will reduce the adjusted cost base of the Unitholder's Units held as capital property.
-A Unitholder who disposes of a Unit that is held as capital property, including on a redemption or otherwise, will generally realize a capital gain (or capital loss) to the extent that the proceeds of disposition (which will not include any amount payable by the Trust designated as payable by the Trust out of its capital gains or income), net of costs of disposition, exceed (or are less than) the adjusted cost base of that Unit.
-Prospective investors should consult their own tax advisors with respect to the income tax consequences of investing in Units, based upon their own particular circumstances.
-See "Certain Canadian Federal Income Tax Considerations".
+An investment in Units is subject to certain risk factors, including the following: there is no assurance that the Trust will be able to achieve its investment objectives; return on investment is not guaranteed; illiquidity of Units; risks relating to the Portfolios issuers; risks relating to the valuation of the Portfolio; valuation methodologies involving subjective judgments; no current market for Units; risks relating to recent and future global financial developments; concentration risk; risks associated with investment in illiquid and private securities; degree of leverage; United States and Canadian antimoney laundering laws and regulations; series risk; foreign currency risk; currency hedging risk; derivative risk; short selling; securities lending; source of funds; sensitivity to interest rates; redemption risk; reliance on the Manager; conflicts of interest; fluctuations in NAV and NAV per each series of Unit; limited liquidity of units; limited control; loss of investment; effect of fees; risks relating to currency exposure; risks relating to foreign market exposure; lack of operating history; cyber security risk; nature of the Units; risks relating to changes in regulation; risk rankings; and tax risks.

+For a more complete discussion of the risks associated with an investment in Units, see "Risk Factors".